dap-biospec/G3F/Docs/G3F_Manual.md

 - Last Process:
   - Fit to function: This is the fitting function that is being used for 3DF fit.
 This function defines the global variables and local variables used in the fit.

-- Post-processing: Post-processing functions can perform additional processing after all fittings have been performed.
-These functions must be supplied by the user.
+- Post-processing: this optional, user-supplied function can perform any additional processing of the fitted results.
+Examples include combining fitting results, integration of spectral data, calculation of ratios, etc. This function is executed once after the fitting or simulation is complete without an error.

 **Dataset:**